 At Montgomery Reef, which is 154 square miles in size, we can observe the amazing tidal changes that take place here.
 Timing of the tides is everything; low tide reveals up to 13 feet of reef exposing a river that allows access to this amazing semi-submerged world.
 As the tide continues to ebb, we use our Zodiacs to make our way to the edge of the reef where we are surrounded by cascading waterfalls up to 10 feet high and continue up the river as we look at the abundance of reef birds and sea creatures including turtles and manta rays.
 A visit to Montgomery Reef is very much tide-depending, but truly a once in a lifetime experience.

--Raft Point, Kimberley, Western Australia
+-Freshwater Cove, Kimberley, Western Australia

 -Hunter River, Kimberley, Western Australia

 The Hunter River is home to an immense mangrove.
 The image of the Indian Head in the soaring red sandstone cliffs will guide us as we set out in Zodiacs to explore the narrow mangrove channels, watching for numerous bird species and keeping an eye out for saltwater crocodiles, the most aggressive crocodile known to man.

 For those wishing to explore some of the Kimberley’s vast interior an optional helicopter flightseeing excursion can be arranged to see the famous Mitchell Falls Plateau and Mitchell Falls where four tiers of waterfalls plunge into deep pools that flow out into the Mitchell River.
 The force of the falls is very much depending on seasonal rainfalls.

 -King George River & Falls, Kimberley, Western Australia